 When a friend or someone you care about is grieving, it’s often difficult to know what to do or say — especially if you haven’t experienced similar grief.
 Your general discomfort is very human; we all feel some need to help but are unsure of the words or actions that will be most helpful.
-We’ve created some guidelines to help you navigate these unknown waters, and hope this information provides the insights needed to help both you and the person you hope to support.
+We’ve created some guidelines to help you navigate these unknown waters and hope this information provides the insights needed to help you and the person you wish to support.

 What to say when supporting a friend in grief

-Thinking about what to say and what not to say can often be a stumbling block to saying anything — and that resulting silence can be extremely painful to the person who is grieving.
+Thinking about what to say and what not to say can often be a stumbling block to saying anything — and that resulting silence can be extremely painful to the grieving person.
 As hard as it may be to overcome your initial discomfort, acknowledging your friend’s loss is critical to their healing process.
-The support of family and friends is a key determinant in how long and how painful the grieving process may be, as well as how someone heals and recovers over time.
-You can be an important part of this recovery process.
+The support of family and friends is a crucial determinant of how long and painful the grieving process may be, as well as how someone heals and recovers over time.
+You can be an essential part of this recovery process.
 We invite you to click the button below for additional ways to support your grieving friend.

 What to say: Do and Do Not

 Don’t: “I know how you feel” or “I know what you’re going through.
 My dog died, and I….”
 Saying either of these devalues the bereaved person’s feelings (especially when the loss of a person is being compared to the loss of a pet, no matter how dear).
-Early on, mourners don’t want to hear about others ’experience with grief — they need to be able to express their own.
+Early on, mourners don’t want to hear about others’ experiences with grief — they need to be able to express their own.